adilalimohd/TheOfficeNetflix/README.md

 # TheOfficeNetflix
-An analysis of me and my siblings intake of The Office (NBC Comedy Sitcom) on Netflix
+An analysis of me and my siblings intake of The Office (NBC Comedy Sitcom) on Netflix.
+This exploratory data analysis project was done in January 2021, when The Office was removed from Netflix.
+The final product was a Python Markdown with some well placed GIFs packcaged up and sent to my siblings via email with their signficant others CCed to ensure full transparency on their viewing habits (whoops).